cyberharceleur/gunslol-username-checker/README.md

 # gunslol-username-checker
-Use api for check username
+Use api for check username\n

 Not against the Github Terms of Service.